-The Winter 2014 Donald C. Sloan Speech Showcase is scheduled for Tuesday, April 15, at 7:00 p.m. in the Pardoe Theatre, HFAC.
+The Fall 2014 Donald C. Sloan Speech Showcase is scheduled for Thursday, December 11, at 7:00 p.m. in the Nelke Theatre, HFAC.

 The BYU Donald C. Sloan Extemporaneous Speaking Contest began in 1955.
 Shortly before his passing in 1969, Brother Sloan established an endowment fund for the speech contest.
 He believed it was important to develop strong speaking skills among the young Latter-day Saints at BYU.
 In 1992 the contest was changed to a showcase.
 Today it highlights a winner from each speech class in a semi-finals and final event.
 At the showcase student finalists display their talents in speaking.
 They choose from a variety of speech genres, including persuasion, informative, and tribute speaking.
 Speech students are from different majors across campus and from different states or countries.
 We congratulate our semi-finalist and finalists for their development of excellence in speech performance.